Are Private Mortgages Safe?

 Be cautious of brokers or lenders charging excessively high rates or fees.
 Always compare offers and ask questions.

-2. Renewal Fees
+2. Renewal Fees and pre payment penalty

 -